 - 1:30 p.m.: Program end

-When purchased in advance on Brown Paper Tickets, lunch costs $13 for members, $18 for non-members and $5 for Young Adults (29 and under); a limited number of tickets may be available at the door at the cost of $15 for members and $20 for non-members.
+When purchased in advance on Brown Paper Tickets, lunch costs $15 for members, $18 for non-members and $5 for Young Adults (29 and under); a limited number of tickets may be available at the door at the cost of $17 ($15 if paying by cash or check) for members and $20 for non-members.
 The program is open to the public.

 Our mission is to inform, connect, and engage our community to strengthen the civic health of our region.